senahuel33-design/AI-Resume-Analyzer-on-AWS/README.md

 ---

-## Architecture Overview
+## 🏗️ Architecture Overview

-The system follows a modern cloud-native architecture:
+The application is built on a serverless, containerized AWS architecture:

-- User uploads a resume via API
-- FastAPI backend processes the file
-- PDF text is extracted
-- AI model analyzes the content
-- Response is returned to the user
-- Infrastructure is deployed using Terraform
-- CI/CD automates deployment
+* **Traffic Routing:** An Application Load Balancer (ALB) routes public HTTP traffic to the backend.
+* **Compute Layer:** Runs as a containerized FastAPI service on AWS ECS Fargate inside isolated subnets.
+* **Infrastructure & Deployment:** Provisioned via Terraform IaC and deployed automatically using GitHub Actions.

 📸 **Architecture Diagram**